hakimassouane2/monster-maker-v2/prompt.md

 // Pour les extraction de techniques giffy pdf

-I'm going to give you a text, from this text you will extract the data.
-For each groups you will start by a H1 title with the name of the group (Action, Bonus Action, Free, Reaction) and fill the following json for each of the techniques.
-Follow strictly the indications of the json
+Based on the text i will give you I want you to generate a json based on a template I will give you

+here is the json template you need to follow :

 {
-id: 1
+id: , // Incrementing number id starting from number 131
+role: null,
-name: "", // In the same casing but translate the name to french language.
-It's very important that this should be translated to french language ABSOLUTELY
+name: "", // Name of the trait, this has to ABSOLUTELY NUMBER ONE PRIORITY be translated to the FRENCH language IT SHOULD NOT BE IN ENGLISH, and it should be preceded by (Céleste)
-rarity: "", // In all lower case and in english
-description: "", // In the same casing but translate the description to french language
-role: "striker", // keep this exactly the same for all of them },
+description:
+"", // Description of the trait, this has to ABSOLUTELY NUMBER ONE PRIORITY be translated to the FRENCH language IT SHOULD NOT BE IN ENGLISH
+},

 Here is the text :